igocreate/igo/README.md

 **All remarks, suggestions, PRs are welcome! 💕**

-## 🚀 Getting started
+## 🚀 Getting Started (2 minutes)

-Before using Igo, you need to install Node.js (>=5.9.1) and a few modules:
+Before using Igo, you need to install Node.js (>=5.9.1), Bower, Gulp and Mocha.
 ```sh
 $ npm install -g bower gulp-cli mocha
 ```

-The easiest way to get started with Igo is to install the `igo` npm module globally (-g), and to run `igo create myproject` to create a new project.
+Then, the easiest way to get started with Igo is to create a new project via the `igo` CLI.

 ```sh
 $ npm install -g igo